Crying Baby - Before 3 Months Old

 Help Me Decide

-- A baby less than 3 months old has a sudden onset of crying
+- A baby less than 3 months old is crying and you don't know why

 - Crying is the only symptom